Ouachita madtom: Conservation

+The Ouachita madtom was considered an Endangered Species by the IUCN in 1986 and 1988.
+Assessments in 1990 and 1994 showed it to be vulnerable, but it was again listed as endangered in 2010.
+Threats include Impoundment of water supplies, commercial gravel operations, Channelization, and changes to stream sediment load from clear cutting.

 The Ouachita madtom is considered a species of greatest conservation need by the Arkansas Game and Fish Commission.
 The penalties for any form of trafficking or taking of Ouachita madtoms can be as serious as a $500,000 USD fine, 1 year imprisonment, or both.
 In addition to the penalties listed, civil penalties may be up to US$25,000 in fines.